Jsh-Agarwal/splitwise/README.md

 ---

-**Built with ❤️ for seamless expense sharing**
+**Built with precision for seamless expense sharing**

-*Made by developers who got tired of calculating who owes what after every group dinner* 🍕💸
+*Professional expense management solution for modern teams and groups*